Contributing

 file.
 This convention helps keep chapters together in the file system and easy to view either directly on github or gitbook.

 So that's it.
-You make your edits, keep your files and the Table of Contents organized, and send us a pull request.
+You make your edits, keep your files and the Table of Contents organized, and .

 Moments after your edits are merged, they will be automatically published to the web, as a downloadable PDF, .mobi file (Kindle compatible), and ePub file (iBooks compatible).